weilidai2001/reedsy-2025-import-export/services/scheduler/product-requirements-document.md

 ## In-Memory Queue Design

-- Uses JavaScript `Map<string, Queue<Job>>` per job direction/type.
-- FIFO queue implemented using array push/shift semantics.
+- Queue is a single FIFO array (Job[])
+- enqueue: queue.push(job)
+- dequeue: queue.shift()
-- Queue is ephemeral and not persisted to disk.
+- Jobs are ephemeral and not persisted to disk
+- No sharding by job type or direction

 ## Metrics